AdithyaBA21710/IndiGo/README.md

 The data is quarterly and therefore has a temporal structure.
 A random train/test split may not accurately represent the real-world task of predicting future quarters.

 A future version should consider a chronological split, where earlier quarters are used for training and later quarters are used for testing.

-### Feature Correlation

-Several financial and operational variables are likely to be strongly correlated.
-Multicollinearity can affect Linear Regression coefficients and may make some models unstable.

-Ridge Regression is a useful additional model to evaluate for this reason.

-## Future Improvements

-- Use time-based train/test splitting.
-- Use cross-validation for model comparison.
-- Tune SVR hyperparameters such as `C`, `epsilon`, and `gamma`.
-- Experiment with Ridge and Lasso Regression.
-- Analyze feature correlation and multicollinearity.
-- Perform feature selection.
-- Compare training and test performance to identify overfitting.
-- Save trained models using `joblib`.
-- Build an API for custom predictions.
-- Deploy the selected model on AWS.
-- Create a web interface for entering financial data and obtaining predictions.

-## Technologies Used

-- Python
-- Pandas
-- NumPy
-- Scikit-learn
-- Matplotlib
-- AWS for potential deployment

 ## Disclaimer